Walt Disney Studios Motion Pictures: Buena Vista

 In 1992, Buena Vista made production loans totaling $5.6 million to Cinergi Pictures for its film Medicine Man and its 1994 films Renaissance Man and Color of Night and were distributing Cinergi's films.
 The corporation purchased a 12.8% share in Cinergi with its initial public offering in 1994.
 Soon, BVPD signed a 25 picture distribution deal with Cinergi.

-The Gaumont Film Company and Disney formed Gaumont Buena Vista International, a joint venture in French distribution, in 1993.
+Gaumont and Disney formed Gaumont Buena Vista International, a joint venture in French distribution, in 1993.
 In August 1996, Disney and Tokuma Shoten Publishing agreed that Disney would distribute Studio Ghibli animated films and provide 10% of the production cost of the studio's current in-production film, Spirited Away.
 Disney would go on to produce the English dubs and distribute 15 of Ghibli's films, through the Walt Disney Pictures, Buena Vista Home Video, Miramax and Touchstone Pictures banners.

 In September 1996, following Disney's acquisition of Capital Cities/ABC, Buena Vista Pictures Distribution, Inc. was merged into ABC, Inc., the parent company of that group.

 For the November 1995 premiere of Toy Story, Disney rented the Hollywood Masonic Temple—adjacent to the El Capitan Theatre—for Totally Toy Story, a multimedia funhouse and a promotional event for the movie.
 On July 17, 1998, Buena Vista Pictures Distribution purchased the Hollywood Masonic Temple building to continue using it as a promotional venue.

 By 1997, BVPD's share in Cinergi dropped to 5%.
-After nine films were delivered under the agreement, Cinergi sold Disney on November 22, 1997, all of its 12-film library except for Die Hard with a Vengeance plus $20 million in exchange for Disney's Cinergi share holdings, production advances of $35.4 million and other loans.
+After nine films were delivered under the agreement, Cinergi sold on November 22, 1997 all of its 12-film library with the exception of Die Hard with a Vengeance to Disney, plus $20 million in exchange for Disney's Cinergi share holdings, production advances of $35.4 million and other loans.
 In 2002, Disney signed a four animated film deal with Vanguard Animation; however, only one film was released under that negotiation.

 In 2004, BVI and Gaumont dissolved their French distribution joint venture, Gaumont Buena Vista International.
 Buena Vista International agreed to a distribution deal with MegaStar Joint Venture Company Limited in April 2006 for the Vietnam market.